Cooter's Place: Cooter Davenport

 Cooter Davenport, the museum's namesake, is the mechanic of Hazzard County, where the show takes place.
 At the start of the first season, he is depicted as having an extremely rowdy personality; he disregards the law frequently.
 This has earned him the CB handle (nickname) "Crazy Cooter".

 However, Cooter manages to tone down his wildness by the end of the first season, becoming more easy-going.
 He owns a garage across from the Hazzard County Sheriffs' Department called "Cooter's Garage".

 The museums

 Gatlinburg, TN

-Despite being officially known as "Cooter's (Place in) Gatlinburg", this location is actually in the neighboring town of Pigeon Forge.
+Despite being officially known as "Cooter's (Place in) Gatlinburg", this location moved to the neighboring town of Pigeon Forge in 2019 closing the Gatlinburg location.

-In addition to the museum and shop, this location contains a mini-golf course and go-karts.
+In addition to the museum and shop, the Gatlinburg location had a mini-golf course and go-karts (Pigeon Forge location is only a Museum and Shop with a couple General Lees and Daisy's Jeep on display).
 This is where Cooter's Dodge Charger, known as General Lee (car), is exhibited.

 Luray, VA

-The Luray location of Cooter's features Daisy's Diner (Daisy Duke is Bo, Luke, Coy, and Vance's attractive cousin on The Dukes of Hazzard), Cooter's tow truck ("the wrecker"), and Cooter's garage with another General Lee, all of which are regular occurrences on the show.
+The Luray location (Moved from Sperryville in 2017) of Cooter's features Daisy's Diner (Daisy Duke is Bo, Luke, Coy, and Vance's attractive cousin on The Dukes of Hazzard), Cooter's tow truck ("the wrecker"), and Cooter's garage with another General Lee, all of which are regular occurrences on the show.